 Admission

 Students wishing to pursue the Digital Cultures certificate must apply using the Graduate School’s online admissions application system.
 There will be two admissions cycles per year, with deadlines of December 15 and June 1.
-Only students concurrently enrolled in a UWM graduate degree program and those who already hold a UWM graduate degree may be admitted the certificate.
+Only students concurrently enrolled in a UWM graduate degree program and those who already hold a UWM graduate degree may be admitted to the certificate.

 Application